 What to Serve with Leftover Spaghetti

 Whenever you have leftover spaghetti in a fantastic new recipe, try one or more of these recipe ideas to make and eat with it.
-These recipes go well with spaghetti and are perfect to serve with this leftover fried spaghetti recipe or any other pasta meal.
+They go well with spaghetti and are perfect to serve with this leftover pasta recipe any time of day.

 Fried Spaghetti with Eggs

 - 3 Cups leftover cooked spaghetti

 - 3 Tablespoons olive oil

 - salt, & fresh cracked black pepper to taste

 - minced fresh parsley & additional parmesan cheese topping

 - Begin by separating the room temperature eggs.
 In a small bowl, you will want to have egg whites.
 Set aside.
 In a medium-sized bowl, you will need to put the egg yolks.
 You want the yolk bowl a bit bigger bowl to add the parmesan.
 Whisk the eggs so that yolks are creamy.
 Whisk in 2 Tablespoons of the parmesan cheese with the yolks and set aside keeping it at room temperature.

 - Once both cloves of garlic are crushed, the peel falls right off.
 Remove the peels.
 Warm the olive oil in a 10" skillet over medium-low heat for 1 minute.
 Reduce to low heat and add the crushed garlic and let it warm in the olive oil slowly for 3-4 minutes.
 Once the garlic is just starting to brown, you want to remove it.
 You do not want to burn or “cook” the garlic, it is more about getting the essence of the garlic to flavor the olive oil slowly.

 - Add the pasta and stir to combine and coat with the garlic-infused oil.
 Let it fry in the skillet on medium-high heat in an even layer for 5 minutes.
 Toss with tongs every minute or so to ensure all sides of the spaghetti get fried.